kalyd0s/swe-3313-fall-2025-team-04/technical-design/README.md

 View our loom video [here]()

 ## Ai Acknowledgement
-AI Acknowledgement: Portions of this submission were developed with the assistance of an AI tool (Gemini, Google AI).
+Portions of this submission were developed with the assistance of an AI tool (Gemini, Google AI).
 The AI assisted in creating the ERD and helped with Markdown formatting